-The shaving brush is arguably one of the more forgotten and neglected elements of the average male’s grooming practice today.
+The shaving brush is arguably one of the more forgotten and neglected elements of the average man's grooming regime.
 Many men choose to leave this step out of their routine either to avoid the extra time it takes in the morning or the effort involved in using another shaving tool each day.
-Actually though, once you have incorporated a high-quality shaving brush into your daily shaving, it won’t be long till you can’t shave without it.
+However, once you have incorporated a high-quality shaving brush into your daily shaving, it won’t be long till you can’t imagine shaving without it.
 Shaving brushes have been used by men for centuries, and rightly so, as they have enormous benefits for both the condition of your skin and the closeness of your shave.
 Not only does a luxury shaving brush add character and charm to your bathroom shelf, but it also prepares the skin for a close shave and reduces the chances of post-shave irritation.

 The bristles on a brush allow you to create a much richer and thicker lather than is possible by hand.
-By achieving a quality lather, your skin will be far softer in preparation for your razor, and you will end up with much less irritation post-shave.
+By achieving a quality lather, your skin will be far softer in preparation for your razor, and you will end up with much less irritation after shaving.

 Your shaving brush will be able to get underneath your facial hair and whiskers to lift them away from the surface of the skin.
 By raising your hairs and causing them to stand upright, the shaving cream can get right into the skin, and your razor can slice through the hair at the perfect angle and closeness.